Seasons of Abundance | How Space Creates Perspective & Clarity

 Connecting with Nature, Mindfulness, Nature, Personal Development

-A few years back I was asked to raise three newly hatched starlings that had been found at the foot of a big tree by an old lady.
-Reluctantly, I took on those birds, and lo and behold I was able to raise and release them successfully.
+A Story about Three Baby Birds A few years back, an old lady asked me to raise three newly hatched starlings that had she had found at the foot of a big old tree.
+Reluctantly, I took them in, and lo and behold I was able to raise and release them successfully.
 Whenever I see or hear starlings since then, I like telling my daughter that those are our three starlings saying thank you.
 Today, a extraordinarily big flock of starlings landed around the house and well beyond the creek.
 They were so loud it was both amazing and a little bit intimidating.
-Afterwards I thought about writing about this, as in "I had rescued the starlings and they came back with all their friends to thank me", when I remembered that European starlings are…
+Afterwards I thought about writing about this, as in "I had rescued the starlings and they came back with all their friends to thank me", when I…

 Read More